-Papers representing completed research and dealing with substantive, methodological, or theoretical consumer research issues are invited as Competitive Paper submissions.
+Papers representing completed research and dealing with theoretical, substantive, or methodological consumer research issues are invited as Competitive Paper submissions.
 Submission of conceptual and review papers are also encouraged.

-- A 50-word abstract.
-This abstract will be reproduced in the conference program and should concentrate on the big picture contribution(s) of the paper.
+2. Abstract (50-words).
+This abstract will be published in the conference program and should concentrate on the big picture contribution(s) of the paper.

-- An honor code statement indicating (a) that the presenting author is not listed as a presenter in more than two sessions in total, and (b) that the submission has not been submitted to multiple tracks, has not been previously presented at ACR, and has not been published or accepted for publication in any journal (including online publications and full-paper publications in conference proceedings).
+5. Honor code statements.
+At the time of submission, you will be asked to make the following pledges: (a) that the paper being submitted represents accurately the data and phenomena observed, (b) that the paper submitted to the conference is your own original work, and (c) that your research received an approval or a waiver, as appropriate, from your Institutional Review Board (IRB) and consent of participants.
+Please also confirm (a) that the presenting author is not listed as a presenter in more than two sessions in total, and (b) that the paper has not been submitted as a working paper or as part of a special session, has not been previously presented at ACR, and has not been published or accepted for publication in any journal (including online publications and ACR Proceedings).

 ACR reserves the right to run the submission through anti-plagiarism software.

 Option 1: Publish the full paper in the ACR Proceedings.
 Authors choosing Option 1 must upload a 50-word abstract and the 2500-word paper for review (MS Word format), along with references, one table summarizing the results, and one figure (optional).
 Choosing this option implies that, if accepted, the paper will not be submitted for publication elsewhere.
 Authors will upload their final accepted submissions via the submission system in MS Word format.